-Your Secured card from Capital One credit limit will be $200 with a $200 deposit.
+Your Capital One Platinum Secured credit limit will be $200 with a $200 deposit.
 Not all applicants will have to deposit $200 to get a $200 credit limit, however.
-It’s possible you’ll only have to deposit $49 or $99 to get a $200 limit because the Capital One Secured card can be partially-secured, depending on an applicant’s credit history.
+It’s possible to deposit either $49, $99 or $200 to get a $200 limit because Capital One Platinum Secured can be partially-secured, depending on the specifics of an applicant’s credit.
 You’ll find out which deposit you qualify for after you’re approved for the card.
-The minimum credit limit for Capital One Secured is $200, no matter which minimum deposit you qualify for.
+The minimum credit limit for Capital One Platinum Secured is $200, no matter which minimum deposit you qualify for.

-That said, you may deposit more than your minimum required security deposit before your account opens to receive a higher initial credit line, up to your maximum approved line of $1,000.
+That said, you may deposit more than your minimum required security deposit before your account opens to receive a higher initial credit line, up to your maximum approved line.

-There are two ways to get a Capital One Secured Card credit limit increase: depositing more money than required and consistently paying your monthly bill on time.
-The first option is available prior to account opening and the second after your account has been open for at least five months.
+There are two ways to increase your Capital One Platinum Secured credit limit: Depositing more money than required and consistently paying your monthly bill on time.
+The first option is available prior to account opening and the second after your account has been open for at least six months.
 I’ll walk you through both below.… read full answer

-Capital One Secured Card Credit Limit Increase Options:
+Increase Capital One Platinum Secured Credit Limit Options:

-After account opening, the only way to get a Capital One Secured Card credit limit increase is to pay on time for 5 months.
-If you do, Capital One will likely raise your credit limit during the 6th month.
+After account opening, the only way to get a Capital One Platinum Secured credit limit increase is to pay on time for 6 months.
+If you do, Capital One will likely raise your credit limit during the 7th month.
 By how much, though, is completely up to them.
 If you pay on time but other aspects of your credit get worse, you might not get an increase.

 It’s also possible that Capital One will eventually return your deposit and transition you to an unsecured credit card with a higher credit limit.
 But that depends on how financially responsible you are.

-The only chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
-Otherwise, you’ll have to speak with your actions by paying on time until Capital One raises the limit themselves.show less
+The only absolute chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
+Otherwise, you’ll have to speak with your actions by paying on time until Capital One raises the limit themselves.

-Your Capital One Secured Credit Card limit will be at least $200, depending on how much you deposit.
-You will be required to deposit $49, $99 or $200, based on your credit history and ability to pay.
-But any amount you deposit above what’s required will increase your minimum $200 limit by the same amount.
-For example, if you have to place a $200 deposit but put down $300 instead, your limit will be $300.
-And if you’re asked to put down $99 but give $199, your limit will also be $300.… read full answer
+Your Capital One Platinum Secured limit will be at least $200, depending on how much you deposit.
+You will be required to deposit $49, $99 or $200, based on the specifics of your credit history, to get the minimum $200 credit limit.
+But any amount you deposit above what’s required will increase your minimum $200 limit by the same amount.… read full answer

-Here’s how the Capital One Secured Credit Card limit works:
+Here’s how the Capital One Platinum Secured limit works:

-The minimum Capital One Secured credit limit is $200, no matter what your minimum security deposit is: $200, $99 or $200 (based on the specifics of your credit).
+The minimum Capital One Platinum Secured credit limit is $200, no matter what your minimum security deposit is: $49, $99 or $200 (based on the specifics of your credit).

-You can increase your Capital One Secured Card’s limit by adding to your required security deposit within 80 days of opening your account.
-Anything you pay over the minimum increases your limit by the same amount, up to $1,000 total.
+You can increase your $49, $99 or $200’s limit by adding to your required security deposit within 35 days of opening your account.
+Anything you pay over the minimum increases your limit by the same amount.

-It’s not a credit limit increase, but you can get more out of your Capital One Secured Card by paying it off multiple times a month.
+It’s not a credit limit increase, but you can get more out of your Capital One Platinum Secured card by paying it off multiple times a month.
 This will free up your credit line for more spending.